izzy-robinson/msc-thesis/Optimisation Problems.md

 3. **Constraints:** Restrictions that must be adhered to by the decision variables.
 These might appear as equalities (i.e. hyperplanes) or inequalities (i.e. halfspaces), whose intersection defines the *'feasible set'*.
 4. **Feasible set:** The region in which all constraints are satisfied (i.e. the set of possible values from which the decision variables can be chosen).

 Certain properties of these ingredients will determine which optimisation technique is most appropriate; we must therefore define a few more characteristics before going into detail about specific optimisation tools.
+Where not otherwise referenced, the information is gathered from chapter 3 of @Boyd2004.

 :::{prf:definition} Linear Functions
 :label: linear-functions-definition